Do you want to add SVG files to your WordPress site?

 To learn more about security, check out our complete WordPress security guide for beginners.

-That being said, let’s take a look at how to easily and safely use SVG files in WordPress.
+That being said, let’s take a look at how to easily and safely use SVG files in WordPress using one of 3 methods.

 Upon activation, you need to visit Settings » SVG Support page to configure plugin settings.